 Take Guitar Lessons from Performing Nashville Artists

 The student-led lessons you take at Green Hills Guitar Studio are guided by your musical taste.
-You don’t have to know anything except the kind of music you like to listen to, and guitar teachers Shane Lamb and Sam Farkas will help you with the skills to play those songs.
+You don’t have to know anything except the kind of music you like to listen to, and guitar teachers Shane Lamb, Sam Farkas and Adam Davis will help you with the skills to play those songs.

 Many teachers have a set program and routine that they apply to every student—kind of a “one-size-fits-all” approach.
 But Green Hills Guitar Studio students enjoy learning guitar skills while they learn their favorite songs.
 This contextual learning means you enjoy what you’re learning, you learn faster, and practicing and lessons are much more fun.